jialong@columbia$cat ./index.md

 $ fortune ./about-me.txt

-• 02Lived on three campuses across two continents before turning 22.
+• 02Lived on two campuses across two continents before turning 22.

 $ whois --public